awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 <schema_name>/<table_name>/<time-stamp>.csv
 ```

 You can specify the column delimiter, row delimiter, and other parameters using the extra connection attributes\.
-For more information on the extra connection attributes, see [Extra Connection Attributes](#CHAP_Target.S3.Configuring) at the end of this section\.
+For more information on the extra connection attributes, see [Extra Connection Attributes When Using Amazon S3 as a Target for AWS DMS](#CHAP_Target.S3.Configuring) at the end of this section\.

 When you use AWS DMS to replicate data changes, the first column of the CSV output file indicates how the data was changed as shown following: